NAL-i5K/remap-gff3/README.md

 ## Background

 It is reasonable to expect that genome assemblies will be updated, sometimes from entirely new data.
-A continuing problem is mapping existing datasets - in particular the manually curated annotations that the i5k Workspace@NAL facilitates - to the new assemblies.
-For this purpose, we generate a workflow to update gff3 coordinates to new assembly versions.
+A continuing problem is mapping existing datasets to the new assemblies.
+For this purpose, we generate a workflow to update gff3 coordinates to new assembly versions, tailored towards the manually curated annotations that the i5k Workspace@NAL facilitates.
 This workflow relies on existing services and programs - specifically, NCBI's whole-genome alignment service, and Crossmap - and packages them in a way that generates error-free gff3 models on the new assembly, for models that have 100% alignment between old and new assemblies.

 ## General Workflow